Wander Women Israel:

 On this trip you’ll be traveling with Wander Women Retreats founder Alexandra Baackes as your host and yoga instructor.

-Alex fell in love with Israel’s hospitality, culture, and adventures immediately upon her first trip in 2018 and loved it so much she’s been back four times since!
+Alex fell in love with Israel’s hospitality, culture, and adventures immediately upon her first trip in 2018 and loved it so much she’s been back five times since!
 She is a PADI Divemaster and Ambassadiver, as well as a RYT 200 Registered Yoga Teacher, a Buti Bands and Sculpt instructor, and a regular yoga practitioner for over a decade.
 She can’t wait to travel with you.

 Getting There and Away

 Most international flights to Israel arrive and depart from Tel Aviv’s Ben Gurion International Airport (TLV).
 This is where our tour will begin.

 Our tour concludes in Eilat, where the brand new Ramon International Airport (ETM) has regular, affordable flights to Tel Aviv, just a 45 minute hop away — though there are also direct flights to many cities in Europe.
 Alex will be flying back to Tel Aviv the morning of June 3rd, and those joining the extension or heading back to catch international flights are welcome to join her same flight!
 Please feel free to reach out to us for help with flight recommendations — we’re always available at firstname.lastname@example.org.

 This retreat has limited space remaining — book soon to avoid disappointment!
 A $500 non-refundable deposit is required to reserve your spot.
 If you have any pressing questions, or just want to learn more about it from Alex herself, see available slots for a Zoom Q&A here.